Ernest J. King: Aircraft carrier captain

 On 20 June 1930, King became captain of the aircraft carrier —then one of the largest aircraft carriers in the world—which he commanded for the next two years.
-When not on duty, he enjoyed drinking, partying and socializing with his junior officers.
-He ignored complaints that some of his officers rented a secluded farmhouse where prohibition and blue laws were flouted.
+While on duty, he projected the image of a strict disciplinarian, a "by-the-book" captain.
+Off duty, however, he was approachable and treated his subordinates in a gentler manner.
+He enjoyed drinking, partying and socializing with his junior officers.
+He ignored complaints that some of his officers rented a secluded farmhouse where prohibition was flouted.
 He enjoyed the company of women and had many affairs.
 Women avoided sitting next to him at dinner parties if they did not want to be groped under the table.
 King once told a friend: "You ought to be very suspicious of anyone who won't take a drink or doesn't like women."

-Stories of and about the popular image of King often obscured the remarkable history underlying the pivotal events, which later shaped his command persona within the context of the U.S. Naval services in his era.
-Fidelity to the service also required fidelity within the context of the service monoculture.
-King's wife and seven children usually accompanied him to his various assignments ashore.
-King purchased several homes, along the way.
-By 1932, he purchased a home near the Naval War College in Rhode Island because the CNO, Admiral William V. Pratt advised King to expect orders to serve as President of the Naval War College.
-At that time, Pratt wished for King to assist experimentation and discussions of doctrine for submarines, aircraft carriers, and amphibious force development ongoing at the Naval War College.
+The science fiction writer Robert A. Heinlein served aboard Lexington as communications officer and was impressed by him.
+King became the inspiration for Captain Yancey in Heinlein's novel Space Cadet.

-Still too junior in lineal standing for an assured promotion to flag rank in 1932, King formally attended the Naval War College in the Senior Officer's Course while awaiting the results of the impending flag promotion board.
-In one of his writings as submitted in November 1932, "The Influence of National Policy on Strategy", King identified Great Britain and Japan as the United States's most likely adversaries.
-He expounded on the theory that America's weakness was representative democracy:
+Still too junior in lineal standing for an assured promotion to flag rank in 1932, King attended the Naval War College Senior Officer's Course while awaiting the results of the impending flag promotion board.
+In one of his writings as submitted in November 1932 on "The Influence of National Policy on Strategy", he identified Great Britain and Japan as the United States's most likely adversaries.
+In this essay, King expounded on the theory that America's weakness was representative democracy, writing:

 Historically, despite Washington's (and others') experienced and cogent advice to make due preparations for war, it is traditional and habitual for us to be inadequately prepared.
 This is the combined result of a number of factors, the character of which is only indicated: democracy, which tends to make everyone believe that he knows it all; the preponderance (inherent in democracy) of people whose real interest is in their own welfare as individuals; the glorification of our own victories in war and the corresponding ignorance of our defeats (and disgraces) and of their basic causes; the inability of the average individual (the man in the street) to understand the cause and effect not only in foreign but domestic affairs, as well as his lack of interest in such matters.
 Added to these elements is the manner in which our representative (republican) form of government has developed as to put a premium on mediocrity and to emphasize the defects of the electorate already mentioned.